epsrc-abcd/abcd-website/event/README.md

 >> systems has been minimal.

 >> The aim of this colloquium is to explore the interface between
 >> session types and practical programming.
-We hope to generate insight
+By examining the state of
->> into the strengths and weaknesses of existing approaches, identify
+>> the art, we hope to shed light on the strengths and weaknesses of
->> obstacles to adoption, and discuss technical issues surrounding
+>> existing approaches, identify obstacles to adoption, and highlight
->> integration with existing programming models and language features.
+>> the challenges of integrating with existing programming models and
->> The primary focus on the event will be tool and compiler
+>> language features.
+The primary focus on the event will be tool and
->> demonstrations, but we also welcome workshop-style talks on related
+>> compiler demonstrations, but we also welcome workshop-style talks on
->> issues.
+>> related issues.

 >> Themes
 >> ------

->> We solicit demos or informal talks on any topic that fits within the
+>> We solicit demos or informal talks (demos preferred) on any topic
->> overall focus of the colloquium.
-The following topics are of
+>> that fits within the overall focus of the colloquium.
+The following
->> particular interest, but feel free to surprise us.
-Theoretical
+>> areas are of particular interest, but feel free to surprise us.
->> content is welcome as long as its relevance to programming practice
+>> Theoretical content is welcome as long as its relevance to
->> is made clear.
+>> programming practice is made clear.

 >> **Dependent session types**, including